paulphys/radiosource/README.md

 ![mosaik](media/mosaik.png)

-#### ***RRGG*** uses the open-source [Astropy](https://www.astropy.org/) library to generate a pseudorandom radio source of 1000x1000 pixels.
+#### ***radiosource*** uses the open-source [Astropy](https://www.astropy.org/) library to generate a pseudorandom radio source of 1000x1000 pixels.
 It utilizes the Gaussian2D modeling function to simulate a radio stream emitted by a variety of differently shaped galaxies.
 #### > *Disclaimer: This is not a scientific simulation but more a proof of concept on generating random radio sources*

 ### Requirements
   * Python 3
-  * Pip
-  * Jupyter Notebook  // *recommended* but not mandatory
   * Numpy
   * Astropy
   * Matplotlib